RomainGsd/dead-man-s-switch/parameters_howto.md

+# Setup mail parameters

-In order to write this credentials file you will need :
+In order to write this mail parameters file you will need :

 - Your mail account's username
 - Your mail account's password